hippogriffin/ess-helm/README.md

 SPDX-License-Identifier: AGPL-3.0-only OR LicenseRef-Element-Commercial -->

-# Element Server Suite - Helm Charts
+# Element Server Suite - matrix-stack Helm Chart

-Helm Charts to deploy the Element Server Suite
+A Helm Chart to deploy the Element Server Suite

 ## Developing